All Episodes

 So I have this advantage already.

-So I was very close in age to the people I was teaching and I have seen it all.
+So I was very close in age to the people I was teaching, and I have seen it all.

-They thought they could fool me and it was a uphill hill struggle.
+They thought they could fool me.

-So this question mark thing, I have one single example that I'm aware of in my entire life where the question mark at the end of the sentence was a genuine thing and noted an actual fact, and that is Irish millennials.
+So, this question mark thing, I have one single example that I'm aware of in my entire life where the question mark at the end of the sentence was a genuine thing and denoted an actual fact.

-That was something that was a cultural thing among Irish millennials.
+The question mark thing that was something that was a cultural thing among Irish millennials.

-I think she genuinely had never heard the name Epstein before, before she got instructions from her handlers for this particular video.
+I think she genuinely had never heard the name Epstein before she got instructions from her handlers for this particular video.

-So yeah, you know, the senior guy in the FBI who had to run this shit show and had to make the call to blur the face, I feel his pain.
+So, yeah, you know, the senior guy in the FBI who had to run the shit show and had to make the call to blur the face.

-I could see what a bunch of idiots he has to work with every day, you know?
+I could see what a bunch of idiots he has to work with every day, you know.

 But beyond that, it's all bullshit.